We are Covid compliant according to OSHA guidelines.

 Step 2: Remove the Old Fan Cover

-• Take a moment to marvel at the dust bunnies inside—gross, right?
-Give yourself a pat on the back for upgrading.
+Take a moment to marvel at the dust bunnies.
+You deserve a medal for finally replacing this thing.

 Step 3: Disconnect Wiring